NizamNB/NawshadBintaNizam.github.io/index.md

 [ANN]: https://towardsdatascience.com/the-differences-between-artificial-and-biological-neural-networks-a8b46db828b7

 I'm a a post-graduate (M.Sc.) student from the department of [Electrical and Electronic Engineering][EEE] at [Bangladesh University of Engineering and Technology (BUET)][BUET].
 I have also been working as a Research Assistant in the same department, supervised by Prof. Dr. Mohammad Ariful Haque.
 My primary research interests include **applied deep learning & investigation of neural networks**.
-Apart from that, I have research experience on optimised load management of Smart Grids (SG)
+Apart from that, I have research experience on optimised load management of Smart Grids (SG).

 [EEE]: http://www.eee.buet.ac.bd/
 [BUET]: https://www.buet.ac.bd/